The Historic Resort Giving Us Major Gucci Vibes

 This story originally appeared in the Fall 2019 issue of Domino, titled “Decorating Is Fun!”
-Subscribe to be the first to receive each issue.

 “The Drab Age is over,” Dorothy Draper famously wrote in her 1939 design bible, Decorating Is Fun!
 “We are all beginning to learn the magic of color—the glorious chance it gives us to turn a dreary room into something miraculous.”
 The original American interior decorator, who was light-years ahead of her time, eschewed the Victorian era’s fussy formalities and stiff period rooms, opting instead for bold mismatched prints (think: hothouse florals paired with superwide wallpaper stripes) and exaggerated statement details.
 Today, there’s no better example of her maximalist aesthetic than the Greenbrier, the historic 710-room hotel in White Sulphur Springs, West Virginia, which Draper overhauled in its entirety back in 1948.